In this article:

 Calcium is recognized as an essential bone-building mineral, but very few people understand the importance of vitamin D for skeletal health.

-Without vitamin D, your body will not be able to absorb and metabolize calcium adequately.
-Thus, the two nutrients work together to keep your bones strong and healthy.
+Without vitamin D, your body will not be able to absorb and metabolize calcium adequately, often leading to osteoporosis.

 Vitamin D also plays a critical role in muscle function, immunity, and the transmission of neural messages between the brain and body.